WiDS Perth 2021

 Registration is essential and separate to WiDS Perth - REGISTER HERE

 WiDS Perth Panellists

 Rachel is a computer science academic specialising in the design of intelligent systems that integrate data measurement using environmental sensors; data collection with wireless communication systems; and data mining.
 Rachel's work addresses environmental challenges including demand for public transport, reducing household water consumption, understanding water use by native Australian plants, and measuring the performance of rammed earth for sustainable housing in outback Australia.

-Stanford’s 2020 Global Women in Data Science (WiDS) Conference takes place in March at Stanford University and 150+ locations worldwide, including Perth.
-The Conference provides an opportunity to hear about the latest data science related research and applications in a broad set of domains.
-All genders are invited to participate in the conference, which features outstanding women doing outstanding work.
+Stanford’s 2021 WiDS Worldwide Conference takes place in March at Stanford University and 150+ locations worldwide, including Perth.
+The conference features outstanding women doing outstanding work in the field of data science, and provides an opportunity to hear about the latest data science related research and applications in a broad set of domains.
+All genders are invited to attend all WiDS Worldwide Conference events.